 What is it?
 The 1.45 mile-long park, which first opened in 2009, was originally created entirely on an abandoned elevated train track, snaking above the otherwise industrial West Side neighborhoods.
-Today millions clamour for the dazzling views of the Hudson River and the downtown skyline.
-The park hosts free star-gazing events, lively cultural happenings like latin dance nights and rotating works of sculpture and art throughout the year.
+Today millions clamor for the dazzling views of the Hudson River and the downtown skyline.
+The park hosts free star-gazing events, lively cultural happenings like Latin dance nights, and rotating works of sculpture and art throughout the year.

 You will find many of the free things to do during a visit to New York City are also among the best travel experiences available in the Big Apple.
 A case in point: Walking the Brooklyn Bridge can become one of your most memorable activities during a visit to New York, and it doesn’t cost a penny.